-The Conqueror, Yeni Mao’s latest body of work, questions the myths and beliefs associated with three films made about Genghis Khan between 1956 and 2007.
+The Conqueror questions the myths and beliefs associated with three films made about Genghis Khan between 1956 and 2007.
 The exhibition spans both gallery spaces and features a single-channel video, sculpture, drawings, and a suite of letterpress prints.
 These works engage the iconic imagery of these films, manipulating media ready-mades to further undermine their historical narratives.

 Anchoring the exhibition is the portrait of John Wayne as Genghis Khan, as played in the 1956 film “The Conqueror”.
 This film presents portions of the murky history of Genghis Khan and fits them into a typical Hollywood narrative.
 Mao, in turn, fictionalizes these mythologized narratives of Genghis Khan, which are themselves based on a semi-fictionalized history.
 By re-appropriating elements from this film, Mao at once pays homage to its role in the reproduction of the myth of Genghis Khan but also deflates the film’s authority as a masculinist history.